magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 cljs.user=>
 ```

-> NOTE 6: as usual, as soon as you visit the
+> NOTE 6: as soon as you visit the
 > [localhost:3000/reagent.html](http://localhost:3000/reagent.html)
 > URL the bREPL connects with the JS engine of the browser and it is
 > ready to evaluate CLJS expressions.